open-telemetry/opentelemetry-specification/specification/trace/api.md

 the tracer could, for example, do a look-up with its name+version in a map in the `TracerProvider`, or the `TracerProvider` could maintain a registry of all returned `Tracer`s and actively update their configuration if it changes.

-#### Shutdown

-This API provides a way for provider to do any cleanup required.

 ## Tracing Context Utilities